hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     Alias of --trace.
 >
 > helion delete-service-broker *\<name\>*
 > :   Remove the named service broker from the target.
-This is a
->     Application Lifecycle Service 3 specific command.
 >
 >     + options
->
->     --group
->
->     The once-off group to use for the current operation.
-This is a
->     Application Lifecycle Service 2 option.

 >
 >     --no-prompt
 >